 I’m not saying that Jesus isn’t anywhere in Hebrew Scriptures at all – I’m not knowledgeable enough to confirm or deny.
 Par for the course with me, my best answer is “I don’t know.”
-Because I don’t subscribe to the doctrine of inerrancy, I can accept that Jews have one lens through which they read Scripture, and Christians have another.
+I can accept that Jews have one lens through which they read Scripture, and Christians have another.
 There’s no conflict there.

 And yet, as an Episcopalian, aren’t I supposed to see Jesus in the Old Testament?
 Isn’t that, like, required?

 God might have known that Jesus would be the culmination of his plan for salvation and redemption – but the people who wrote the Bible didn’t.
 A human messiah who was also God would have been unfathomable to them.

 But, if you believe in the Trinity – that the Father, Son, and Holy Spirit are all one being, the same way that steam, ice, and liquid water are all h2o – then Jesus is technically already present: John 1:1 says, “In the beginning was the Word, and the Word was with God, and the Word was God.”
 There is a definite parallel between Abraham preparing to sacrifice his only son, Isaac, and God sacrificing his only son centuries later.
 Parallels make sense – but direct references to Jesus within a culture that had radically different ideas about who and what God is?
 I can’t help but remain skeptical.